Samreay/Marz/README.md

 # Updates

+## 1.1.2
+* Updating extension names and column names for DESI (again).
+* Making code more memory efficient.

 ## 1.1.1
-* Searching for new extension names for DESI
+* Searching for new extension names for DESI.

 ## 1.1.0
-* Rewrite of the command line functionality to allow better usability.
+* Rewrite of the command line functionality to allow better usability
 * Significant performance optimisations
 * Timing module for node.js to assist in optimisations
 * Test module in node.js added